philwild/infosecdocs/docs/2 - Concepts.md

     `iis_logs` cs_username="fred"

-Splunk will expand the macro when performing the search resulting the following search being run
+Splunk will expand the macro when performing the search resulting in the following search being run

     (index=windows OR index=dmz sourcetype=iis) cs_username="fred"

-data models make use of search macros to define what data should be included within the data model.
+data models usually make use of search macros to define what data should be included within the data model.

 Further information can be found in Splunk's [documentation](https://docs.splunk.com/Splexicon:Searchmacro).